scsm-ua/kirtan-guide-en/songs/kali-kukkura-kadana-jadi-chao-he.md

     kaliyuga-pāvana    kali-bhaya-nāśana,
         śrī śachī-nandana gāo he

-Oh mind, you are like a miserable dog of Kali-yuga!
+Oh mind, you are like a miserable dog of *Kali-yuga*!
 If you want deliverance, then sing the Holy Name of the son of Śachī, for He is the saviour and destroyer of fear in this dark age of Kali.

 #### 2